 The Clean Energy Regulator prefers all Category 2 auditors to use their own quality control system or that of their firm.
-However, you may choose to use a quality control system that is not your own or your firm's.
+However, you may choose to use a quality control system that is not your own or that of your firm.
 For example, you may choose to use the system belonging to the coordinating firm that helped to organise your appointment by the audited body.
-If the agreed system is not your own, you should satisfy yourself that the system meets the requirements of auditing standard ASQC 1
+If the agreed system is not your own, you should satisfy yourself that the system meets the requirements of auditing standard ASQM 1

-Quality Control for Firms that Perform Audits and Reviews of Financial Reports and Other Financial Information, Other Assurance Engagements and Related Services Engagements.
+Quality Management for Firms that Perform Audits or Reviews of Financial Reports and Other Financial Information or ASQM 2 Engagement Quality Reviews.
 You must also ensure you can provide documentation of the system to the Clean Energy Regulator, if requested.

 Whatever quality control system you use, it must meet the requirements imposed by the audit standards and you will be held accountable for this.